Emergency medical technician: Advanced care paramedic

 Advanced care paramedic (ACP) is a level of practitioner that is in high demand by many services across Canada.
-However, Quebec only utilizes this level of practice in a very limited fashion as part of a pilot program in Montreal.
+However, Quebec only uses this level of practice in a very limited fashion as part of a pilot program in Montreal.
 The ACP typically carries approximately 20 different medications, although the number and type of medications may vary substantially from region to region.
 ACPs perform advanced airway management including intubation, surgical airways, intravenous therapy, place external jugular IV lines, perform needle thoracotomy, perform and interpret 12-lead ECGs, perform synchronized and chemical cardioversion, transcutaneous pacing, perform obstetrical assessments, and provide pharmacological pain relief for various conditions.
 Several sites in Canada have adopted pre-hospital fibrinolytics and rapid sequence induction, and prehospital medical research has permitted a great number of variations in the scope of practice for ACPs.
 Current programs include providing ACPs with discretionary direct 24-hour access to PCI labs, bypassing the emergency department, and representing a fundamental change in both the way that patients with S-T segment elevation myocardial infarctions (STEMI) are treated, but also profoundly affecting survival rates, as well as bypassing closer hospitals to get an identified stroke patient to a stroke centre.